Connect with us

 Although states such as Selangor, Terengganu and Sabah have shown stronger monitoring through timely budget presentations and increased state assembly sessions, the overall performance in this regard is still insufficient.

-Effective monitoring requires the publication of Hansards (official reports of all Parliamentary debates), sufficient time for debate and budget questions and the record of the Public Accounts Committee (PAC) to inform the public of the results of legislative scrutiny.
+Effective monitoring requires the publication of Hansards (official transcript reports), sufficient time for debate and budget questions and the record of the Public Accounts Committee (PAC) to inform the public of the results of legislative scrutiny.

 Read MyOBI 2024’s full report here.